hlascelles/karina_personal_website/_posts/food/2018-09-10-banana-chocolate-muffins.md

 ### Ingredients:

-* 2 cups flour
+* 280g flour
-* 3/4 cup sugar
-* 1/2 cup oats
+* 60g oats
 * 3/4 teaspoon baking soda
 * 3/4 teaspoon baking powder
 * 1/2 teaspoon salt
+* 130g chocolate
-* 3 bananas
+* 3 large very ripe bananas
-* 1/3 cup vegetable oil
+* 70g sunflower/canola oil
-* 3/4 cup chocolate chopped into cubes
+* 170g sugar

 ### Methods:

-* Preheat oven to 190C.
+* Preheat the oven to 190C.
+Line the muffin tin with paper liners.
+* Combine flour, oats, baking soda, baking powder and salt.
+* Chop the chocolate into small cubes.
 * Mash bananas with a fork (if they are too hard to do this easily, they won't make good muffins).
-* Mix bananas with sugar and oil.
+* Add sugar and oil, beat it well with a whisk.
-* Combine flour, oats, baking soda, baking powder and salt.
-Add it to the batter, mix until just combined.
-Stir in the chocolate chips.
+* Add flour mix, mix until just combined.
+* Stir in the chocolate.
+* Spoon into the muffin tin, making each cup about 3/4 full.
 * Bake for 18-20 minutes or until a toothpick comes out clean.
-Cool outside the tray.
+Cool in the muffin tin for a couple of minutes, then remove them to cool completely without becoming soggy.

 **Note:** For a vegan recipe use vegan chocolate, or substitute chocolate with a mix of dried cranberries and blanched almonds.